martinmckenna/rust-authorization/README.md

 ## Endpoints

-Upon running the server, you should have access to a few endpoints, which at the moment take no data and return static mock information:
+Upon running the server, you should have access to a few endpoints:

 ### `POST /register`: